nicnocquee/simple-i18n-next/readme.md

 # simple-i18n-next

-This is a CLI to generate TypeScript code from translation files in JSON format and Markdown files for TypeScript projects.
+This is a CLI to generate TypeScript code from translation files in JSON format and Markdown files for TypeScript React projects.
 It's been tested with [Next.js](https://nextjs.org/) and [React Router](https://reactrouter.com/home) projects.

 ## Why?